 How We Evaluated These Tools

-- Core functionality: Recording, listening, analytics, and reporting capabilities
+- Core functionality: Recording, live listening, whisper, barge, analytics, and reporting

-- AI features: Transcription accuracy, coaching tools, and automation
+- AI features: Transcription accuracy, coaching tools, sentiment analysis, and automation

 - Integrations: Connectivity with CRM, helpdesk, and marketing platforms